 Tomatoes – A few Fourth of July, yellow, cherry Sungold tomatoes.
 I love the size of the Fourth of July for a quick lunch, and the Sungolds.
-The tomatoes are quickly turning.
 Let us know if you are interested in canning or freezing extra quantities.
-Let us know if you are interested in more tomato juice.
+Enjoy the salsa this week!
+Let us know if you are interested in more.

 Recipe of the Week

 My family loves this recipe, and the boys eat it like crazy.
 I also use the prepared squash in place of pumpkin in many recipes.
 Butternut

 Cut squash in 1/2 add enough water to cover pan (about 1/2 inch up on the side of the pan).

 Bake at 375 degrees for about 1 hour.

 Take out of oven.
 Scoop out seeds.
 The seeds can be kept and roasted.*Using a large knife cut off skin and place in another bowl.